-- the scope, progress, results and costs of our ongoing and planned development programs for our product candidates, as well as any additional clinical trials we undertake to obtain data sufficient to seek marketing approval for our product candidates in any indication; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidates if our clinical trials are successful; - the cost of commercialization activities for our product candidates, if any of these product candidates are approved for sale, including marketing, sales and distribution costs: - the cost of manufacturing our product candidates for clinical trials in preparation for regulatory approval, including the cost and timing of process development, manufacturing scale-up and validation activities; - our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the costs to in-license future product candidates or technologies; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the costs in defending and resolving future derivative and securities class action litigation; - · our operating expenses; and - the emergence of competing technologies or other adverse market developments.
+- the scope, progress, results and costs of our ongoing and planned development programs for our product candidate, as well as any additional clinical trials we undertake to obtain data sufficient to seek marketing approval for our product candidate; - the timing of, and the costs involved in, obtaining regulatory approvals for our product candidate if our clinical trials are successful; - the cost of commercialization activities for our product candidate, if our product candidate is approved for sale, including marketing, sales and distribution costs; - the cost of manufacturing our product candidate for clinical trials in preparation for regulatory approval, including the cost and timing of process development, manufacturing scale-up and validation activities; - our ability to establish and maintain strategic licensing or other arrangements and the financial terms of such agreements; - the costs to in-license future product candidates or technologies; - the costs involved in preparing, filing, prosecuting, maintaining, expanding, defending and enforcing patent claims, including litigation costs and the outcome of such litigation; - the costs in defending and resolving future derivative and securities class action litigation; - our operating expenses; and - the emergence of competing technologies or other adverse market developments.

 Additional funds may not be available when we need them on terms that are acceptable to us, or at all.
 We have no committed source of additional capital.
-If adequate funds are not available to us on a timely basis, we may not be able to continue as a going concern or we may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other development activities for one or more of our product candidates or target indications, or delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to commercialize our product candidates.
+If adequate funds are not available to us on a timely basis, we may not be able to continue as a going concern or we may be required to delay, limit, reduce or terminate preclinical studies, clinical trials or other development activities for our product candidate or target indications, or delay, limit, reduce or terminate our establishment of sales and marketing capabilities or other activities that may be necessary to commercialize our product candidate.